 Will she grow into a big tail, longer hair, and bigger feet?
 If so, When?

 First off, congratulations on your new kitten!
-Whether Pippin is a Maine Coon or not, I bet she is a delight!
+I bet she is a delight!

-At 12 weeks of age, she sure will grow quite a bit more, that is a guarantee.
-Without a pedigree, there is no way to know whether she will grow into the Maine Coon look, meaning big feet, bushy tail, and general size.
+At 12 weeks of age, she sure will put on weight and grow quite a bit more, that is a guarantee.
+Without a pedigree, there is no way to know whether she will grow into the look, meaning big feet, bushy tail, and large size.

-Maine Coon kittens already do have the distinct look of the Maine Coon by this age.
-You would expect facial structure, big ears with prominent tufts, and some shagginess already.
+Maine Coon kittens already do have the distinctive look by this age.
+Purebred cats will have the facial structure, big ears with prominent tufts, and some shagginess already.

 You could browse the site, especially the kitten section and kitten names to see lots of photos as examples.